Mexican tax chief Raquel Buenrostro named as next economy minister

 "She's done a great job (as tax authority chief)," Lopez Obrador said at a regular news conference, touting Buenrostro's experience in the public sector and master's degree in economics.

-Former economy minister Clouthier stepped down at the president's regular news conference Thursday, leaving her ministry without a key negotiator amid trade disputes with the United States and Canada.
+Former Economy Minister Tatiana Clouthier stepped down Thursday, leaving her ministry without a key negotiator amid trade disputes with the United States and Canada.
 She did not say why she was leaving the post.

-Buenrostro became head of the country's tax authority, SAT, in late 2019.
+Buenrostro became head of the country's tax authority, SAT, in early 2020.
 Lopez Obrador did not immediately name her replacement Friday.

+As tax chief, Buenrostro spearheaded efforts to crack down on tax evaders.
+Lopez Obrador said last month dozens of companies owed a total of around 100 billion pesos ($4.99 billion) in taxes.

+Walmart's Mexican unit Walmex WALMEX.MX and Coca-Cola bottler FEMSA FEMSAUBD.MX paid out hundreds of millions of dollars in taxes in 2020 after reaching agreements with authorities.

 ((Kylie.Madry@thomsonreuters.com;))